Generalized Helmholtz conditions for non-conservative Lagrangian systems: Examples

 In \cite[Example 7.2]{AT92} it has been shown that the system of second order ordinary differential equations corresponding to this spray is not variational.
-Using different techniques, in \cite[\S 5.3]{BM14} it has been shown that the spray $S$ is not Finsler metrizable and hence it cannot be variational as well.
 Since it is a $2$-dimensional spray, it follows that $S$ is projectively metrizable.
 According to Corollary \ref{cor:2dim}, it follows that the sprays $S$ is of dissipative type.
-We will show here directly, that the spray $S$ is of dissipative type by using the characterization $D_1$ of Theorem \ref{thm3}.
-We will prove that there exists a semi-basic $1$-form $\theta=\theta_{1}(x,y)dx^1 + \theta_2(x,y)dx^2$ that satisfies the two conditions $D_1$, which can be written as follows
+We will show here directly, that the spray $S$ is of dissipative type by using the characterization $(D_1)$ of Theorem \ref{thm3}.
+We will prove that there exists a semi-basic $1$-form $\theta=\theta_{1}(x,y)dx^1 + \theta_2(x,y)dx^2$ that satisfies the two conditions $(D_1)$, which can be written as follows

 For the given spray \eqref{ex1}, the coefficients of the canonical nonlinear connection are given by

 Using first condition \eqref{d1ex1}, the second condition \eqref{d1ex1} can be written as follows